 We're a little different in a good way!

 We welcome any experience level from total beginners to elite athletes.
 Our crew is beginning to grow again, so come join us.
 At this time we only have a program for adults 18 and older, but are looking to add juniors in the future.
-We currently have members ranging from their 20s to their 70s, from Salem to Dallas to Corvallis, men and women.
-There is room for everyone.
+We do have a weight limit of 250 pounds as that is the rating of the equipment.